Manchester, New Hampshire: Law enforcement

 Law enforcement is provided by the Manchester Police Department.
 The Manchester police station is at 405 Valley Street on the corner of Valley and Maple.

 The Hillsborough County Department of Corrections is at 445 Willow Street.
 The prison houses an average of 500 inmates.

 Fire department

 The city of Manchester is protected all year by the 200 paid, professional firefighters (IAFF Local 856) of the City of Manchester Fire Department.
 The department is commanded by a Chief of Department, Daniel Goonan, one Assistant Chief, and five District Chiefs.
-The Manchester Fire Department operates out of ten fire stations throughout the city, and operates a fire apparatus fleet of ten engines, four ladder trucks (two staffed/two cross-manned by the engine), one rescue, and one district chief (two if manpower permits).
+The Manchester Fire Department operates out of ten fire stations throughout the city, and operates a fire apparatus fleet of ten engines, four ladder trucks (two staffed/two cross-staffed by the engine), one rescue, and one district chief (two if manpower permits).
 The Manchester Fire Department responds to over 26,000 emergency calls annually.